thatdecade/Ammo_Counter_for_Laser_Tag_Team_Ops/README.md

 Play game.
 - As you take tags, display will update with health remaining.
-- Turn gun off/on to reset the counter.
+- Turn tagger off/on to reset the counter.